 What exactly is death tech?

 Good question.
 What we’re calling death tech is any new technology that is used to dispose of a dead body.
 Older forms of death technology might be burial or cremation.
 Death technology of the future includes methods like aquamation and recomposition.

-Many of the leading voices and designers in the reform of death disposal are Order members.
+Many of the leading voices and designers in the reform of death disposal are Founding Order members.
 Here is a New York Times article that introduces you to some of these voices– Mushroom Suits, Biodegradable Urns and Death’s Green Frontier.
 I also talk about some of them in our Eco Death Takeover video.